 Inform patients that redistribution or accumulation of body fat may occur in patients receiving antiretroviral therapy and that the cause and long-term health effects of these conditions are not known at this time [see WARNINGS AND PRECAUTIONS].

 Abacavir: Abacavir was administered orally at 3 dosage levels to separate groups of mice and rats in 2-year carcinogenicity studies.
 Results showed an increase in the incidence of malignant and non-malignant tumors.
 Malignant tumors occurred in the preputial gland of males and the clitoral gland of females of both species, and in the liver of female rats.
 In addition, non-malignant tumors also occurred in the liver and thyroid gland of female rats.
-These observations were made at systemic exposures in the range of 6 to 32 times the human exposure at the recommended dose.
-It is not known how predictive the results of rodent carcinogenicity studies may be for humans.
+These observations were made at systemic exposures in the range of 6 to 32 times the human exposure at the recommended dose of 600 mg.

 In mice, 7 late-appearing (after 19 months) vaginal neoplasms (5 nonmetastasizing squamous cell carcinomas, 1 squamous cell papilloma, and 1 squamous polyp) occurred in animals given the highest dose.
 One late-appearing squamous cell papilloma occurred in the vagina of a middle-dose animal.
 No vaginal tumors were found at the lowest dose.